YouTube Shorts Algorithm Explained + Tips to Grow in 2025

 Think Audience, Not Algorithm

-Next in the interview, Richie asks Shermann how ‘satisfaction’ factors into the algorithm.
-When the YouTube Shorts team was developing the algorithm, they wanted to factor in behaviors like watch time.
-Still, they also understood that they needed user feedback to recommend content.
+‘Satisfaction’ factors into the algorithm too.
+When the YouTube Shorts team was developing the algorithm, they wanted to factor in behaviors like watch time, but they also understood that they needed user feedback in order to recommend content.

 Therefore, the network runs recommendation surveys to ask users a few questions about a video they just watched, which they then take into consideration for choosing content.

-Beaupré noted that although watch time is important, it doesn’t encompass a user’s whole experience.
-With this, he suggests that creators should think of the long-term value of their content in a way that it could be watched back six months from now, or encourage viewers to come back to your channel.
+Although watch time is important, it doesn’t encompass a user’s whole experience.
+With this, it’s recommended that creators think of the long-term value of their content in a way that it could be watched back six months from now or encourage viewers to come back to your channel.

 New Creators Can Succeed

-This is where things like titles, descriptions, thumbnails, keywords, and tags, come in handy.
-When the network finds users they think might be interested, they run trials with different users to see who will interact with this content.
+This is where things like: title, description, thumbnails, keywords, tags, come in handy.
+When the network finds users they think might be interested, they run trials to different users to see who will interact with this content.

 Conclusions